CrossyChainsaw/Portfolio/README.md

 https://user-images.githubusercontent.com/74303221/174434117-c3e4e20b-d2b3-49ed-9ff9-91bd53ed498e.mp4

 The hard thing I did to make choosing your own fighter possible is making use of override methods.
+Since i can't just call the method of a child class from the base class.
 Here is the code that made it possible to override child classes their methods over the base classes their methods.

 *NeoFigther.cs, the base class, I have left out irrelevant pieces of code from the NeoFighter class*